Why-not-dx/Why-not-dx/README.md

 ✨✨✨✨✨✨✨✨✨✨✨✨✨

 🀄 I started coding for fun after getting into basic VBA for work.
-I naturally got into Python for the simplicity of it and for it's ability to script and handle data for my job.
+I naturally got into Python for the simplicity of it and for its ability to script and handle data for my job.
 I'm focusing data management with SQL and python modules like Pandas and Numpy for now But I don't want to limit myself to that so I keep an eye on HTML, Java and C++ so I can work on bigger projects soon.